-- Open “Settings” on your TV set and go to “Equipment Control.”
+- Open the Firestick’s “Settings” on your TV set and go to “Equipment Control.”

 To change the TV input to your Fire TV, all you have to do now is hold down the microphone button and say, “Go home.”

-- Navigate to “Settings” and press “Equipment Control.”
+- Navigate to “Settings” and select “Equipment Control.”

 - Click “Manage Equipment,” then “Add Equipment,” and proceed to configure the inputs to the relevant devices.

 Once the devices have been added, you can now use the microphone button on the remote to go from one input to another.
 Say “Switch to Xbox,” and your TV set will go to the appropriate HDMI channel.
-This method means you don’t have to remember the specific input that a device is plugged into.
+This method means you don’t have to remember the specific input, such as HDMI 2, that a device is plugged into.

 HDMI-CEC is a language used by a lot of devices to communicate with each other.
+The feature primarily gets used to turn the TV on and select the correct input based on the device.
 As your Firestick connects to your Fire TV through an HDMI cable, you can use HDMI-CEC to change the TV input with your Firestick remote.